Bowman zips past Larson after late flat and wins at Pocono - WTMJ

 AP Sports Writer

-“This is the strangest win I’ve ever been a part of,” Bowman said.

-Larson laughed at his misfortune.
-He won three straight Cup races and was in prime position for another at Pocono when he passed Bowman with three laps left in the race.
-Larson was maybe a mile away from becoming the first driver since former Hendrick champion Jimmie Johnson in 2007 to win four consecutive Cup races.
-Instead, the tire went down on the last corner of the last lap and knocked Larson out of contention.
+Larson had won three straight Cup races and was in prime position to take this one at Pocono when he passed Bowman with three laps left in the race.
+Larson was maybe a mile away from becoming the first driver since former Hendrick driver Jimmie Johnson in 2007 to win four consecutive Cup races.
+Instead, a blown left front tire on the last corner of the last lap knocked Larson out of contention and Bowman stunningly made the most of his second chance.

-Bowman went from tough-luck loser to unlikely-winner on the 2 1/2-mile tri-oval track.
+“I hate to win one that way, but hell, yeah, I’ll take it,” Bowman said.

+Bowman, who recently signed a two-year contract extension at Hendrick, took his turn to keep the team’s hot streak alive.

 Larson said he might have run over debris to cause the tire issue.
-Bowman was in the right spot to take advantage — from apology to victory — and won for the third time in his last 10 races.
-He won at Dover and Richmond.
+Bowman was in the right spot to take advantage and win for the third time in his last 10 races.

+“I’m kind of in shock,” Bowman said.
+“I don’t know what to say.”

 For team owner Rick Hendrick, the wins keep coming.

-Bowman started the win streak in May at Dover and Chase Elliott followed the next week at Texas.
-Larson then ripped off three straight points victories at Charlotte, Sonoma and last week at Nashville — and squeezed in the $1 million All-Star race for four wins, total — all while Hendrick Motorsports became the winningest organization in NASCAR history.
+Bowman started the streak in May at Dover and Chase Elliott followed the next week at Texas.
+Larson then ripped off three straight points victories — and the $1 million All-Star race for four wins, total — all while Hendrick Motorsports became the winningest organization in NASCAR history.
 All eyes were on Larson as he tried to match Johnson for the longest winning streak this century.

 Larson faded to ninth.